Take Santander’s recently-revamped 123 card. It pays up to 3% cashback on everyday spending such as energy costs and your food shopping.

 For any of these cashback cards, you'll need shipshape credit score to be accepted.
 If you are unsure of yours, you can apply for a copy of your report via our credit monitoring channel.

-And using our Smart Search tool will give you an indication if you will be accepted or not for the 123 card without leaving a footprint on your credit file.
+And using our Eligibility Checker tool will give you an indication if you will be accepted or not for the 123 card without leaving a footprint on your credit file.
 When you get to our balance transfer tables, simply click on the button that says: 'Will I get this card?'

 Please note: any rates or deals mentioned in this article were available at the time of writing.
 Click on a highlighted product and apply direct.